System Health & Performance Management

 02. METHODOLOGY

-• Disk & Filesystem Checks: Validated disk health using df -h, du -sh, lsblk, and smartctl for drive diagnostics.
+• Disk & Filesystem Management: Checked disk utilization, health, and storage efficiency with df -h, du -sh, lsblk, and smartctl.

-• Service & Daemon Validation: Ensured critical services were running using systemctl, journalctl, and log analysis under /var/log.
+• Service & Daemon Oversight: Ensured critical services ran reliably via systemctl, journalctl, and log review, minimizing downtime for business operations.

-• Network Health: Checked connectivity, latency, and routing using ping, ss, netstat, traceroute, and ip a.
+• Network Health Management: Monitored connectivity, latency, and routing with ping, ss, netstat, and traceroute to ensure smooth network operation.

-• Security & Integrity: Verified permissions, user accounts, running processes, and system updates using ps aux, sudoers, and package managers.
+• Security & System Integrity: Maintained proper permissions, user accounts, process monitoring, and updates with ps aux, sudoers, and package managers to protect production servers.

 TECH STACK